NeleWandel/TDS/docs/source/API.rst

       .. tabs::
          .. tab:: pattern

+            | With pattern class activated, the oscilloscope generates a trigger event when the logical combinations of channel 1-4 are met.
+            |
             | ``CH4`` sets the logic input for channel 4.
 The logical input can be set to :const:`HIGH`, :const:`LOW` or :const:`x`.
             |
             | ``triggerwhen`` specifies the condition under which the trigger will be generated.